openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 interfaces, or other declarations are only accessible (see :ref:`Accessible`) within such scope if not explicitly exported.

-A variable, function, class, interface, or other declarations exported from a different compilation unit must be imported first.
+A variable, function, class, interface, or other declarations exported from some compilation unit must be imported first by the compilation unit that needs to use them.

+..
+Only exported declarations are available for the 3rd party tools and programs written in other programming languages.

 There are three kinds of compilation units: